 While you are away, your property becomes more vulnerable.
 An empty home is an ideal target for burglars.
 Why break into a house filled with people when you can burgle an empty property, take your time and cut the risk of being caught?
 But you can’t give up on travel dreams for fear of theft.
 Here are a few ways you can fight back against potential burglary, even while you are off traveling the globe:

-The most daring travelers jump on a plane with a ticket, a bag and nothing else.
+The most daring travelers jump on a plane with a ticket, their best travel backpack, and nothing else.
 Others like to keep it easy but at least have a basic itinerary.
 Then, you have those who plot out each day of their trip meticulously.
 Each method of travel is perfect for the individuals involved and there is nothing wrong with opting for any of them.
 What all of these travelers should be doing, though, is figuring out a plan if something were to go wrong.

 Unfortunately, you are not Nostradamus — you can’t predict the future.
 Sometimes, things happen that you aren't prepared for.
 Poor health, bad news, surprising financial difficulties, natural disasters, relationship breakdowns and more can all stop your travel dead.
 If these things happen, they can be made even worse by having no recourse to help resolve them.

 For long-term travel, it is essential you consider your options for finding your way back to stability if the worst should happen.
 This may include ensuring you have access to funds for a return ticket, maintaining a local phone connection for easy contact or having backup locations if part of your travel plan falls through.